Ceremonies and Eligibility

 - You completed or anticipate completing bachelor's/master's degree or advanced certificate requirements in January, May, August or December 2023.

-- You completed degree or certificate requirements in August or December 2019, and did not participate in either of the May 2019 Commencement ceremonies.
+- You completed degree or certificate requirements in August or December 2022, and did not participate in the May 2022 Commencement ceremony.

 You must apply for your degree.
-Applications are available in the Registrar's Office in Reed Library and must be completed by Wednesday, Feb.
-5, 2020.
+The online Application for Degree form and submission instructions are available from the Registrar's Office online.
+Applications are also available in the Registrar's Office in Reed Library.
+Applications must be completed by Friday, Feb.
+3, 2023.
 There is no fee to apply for a degree.

 2023 Dual Ceremony Information

 For double majors, your ceremony will be according to your primary major - the one in which you'll receive your degree.

 10 a.m.
 Ceremony (orange ticket)